Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Real-world applications

 Since water vapor amounts are strictly positive, we use a gamma likelihood as in \citet{zilber2021vecchia}, $y_i|\mu_i \sim \Gamma(\alpha, \alpha \exp{(-\mu_i)})$, where $\alpha$ denotes the shape parameter, and $\beta=\alpha \exp{(-\mu_i)}$ denotes the rate parameter such that $\mathbb{E}[y_i|\mu_i] = \exp{(\mu_i)}$.
 We include a linear predictor term, $\vecmat{F}(\vecmat{X}) = \vecmat{X}\vecmat{\beta}$, and use an intercept and scaled longitude and latitude coordinates as predictor variables.
 Following \citet{zilber2021vecchia}, the latter ones are obtained by projecting the coordinates onto a rectangular grid with equally-spaced 1 km by 1 km cells, see Figure \ref{fig:realmean}.
 We use a Matérn covariance function with smoothness parameter $\nu=1.5$.
-In the following, we compare the proposed iterative methods denoted as `Iterative-VL' to the approach of \citet{zilber2021vecchia} denoted as `GPVecchia'. \citet{zilber2021vecchia} additionally consider a low-rank approximation, which gives considerably worse results compared to GPVecchia.
-Regarding the Vecchia approximation and the iterative methods, we use the same settings as described in Section \ref{simSetting}.
+For the Vecchia approximation and the iterative methods, we use the same settings as described in Section \ref{simSetting}, except that we choose $s=1000$ samples for the simulation-based prediction variances.
+Regarding the low-rank approximation, we set the number of inducing points to $500$.
 For measuring the prediction accuracy, we randomly generate two disjoint training and test sets with $n=n_p=250'000$.
 We use the test RMSE to evaluate predictive response means $\mathbb{E}[\vecmat{y}_p|\vecmat{y},\vecmat{\theta},\vecmat{\xi}]=\mathbb{E}[\exp{(\vecmat{\mu}_p)}|\vecmat{y},\vecmat{\theta},\vecmat{\xi}]=\exp{(\vecmat{\omega}_{p} + \text{diag}(\vecmat{\Omega}_p)/2)}$ and the continuous ranked probability score (CRPS) to measure the accuracy of posterior predictive distributions $p(\vecmat{y}_p|\vecmat{y},\vecmat{\theta},\vecmat{\xi})$.
 The latter are obtained using simulation.
 Parameter estimation is done on a random sub-sample of the training data with $n=50'000$.
 We use a random sub-sample since the gamma marginal likelihood is very flat in some directions, which translates into long optimization times when jointly estimating the shape, covariance, and $\beta$ parameters.
 For GPVecchia, we could not estimate all parameters jointly because the estimation crashed and singular matrices occurred.
 Therefore, we adopt the same estimation procedure as in \citet{zilber2021vecchia}.
+For measuring the time for calculating the log-likelihood, we use the random subsample of size $n=50'000$, the covariance parameters at the optimum, $\alpha=28$, $\sigma_1^2=0.3$, $\rho=15$, and $\vecmat{\beta}$ is set to the generalized linear model estimate.
+Note that we do not report the total estimation time since we must use a different and simpler estimation approach for GPVecchia.
+However, Iterative-VL is approximately six times faster in terms of total estimation time compared to GPVecchia (results not tabulated).